Tanin69/AgriFieldGenerator/README.md

 ## 5. Changelog <a name="changelog">

+- 1.2.0, 2024/06/23
+  - Convert Enfusion splines to SVG (new arg to generate svg : -s)
+  - Add curvatures to random borders (new arg to generate curved borders : -pp)
+  - Refactored display method, now called from super class (new arg : -d <plot to display>)
+  - Cleaned imports and updated requirements.txt

 - 1.1.0, 2024/05/27 :
   - Generate polylines on borders in Enfusion format
   - List of affected tiles after masks import in Enfusion terrain exported to save_dir/polygon_tiles.txt

 - 1.0.0, 2024/05/20 : first release

 ## 6. Backlog <a name="backlog">

-- Convert Enfusion splines to SVG
 - Use the satellite map as a background image for preview.png
 - Add a display method to show Enfusion tiles on the polygon
 - Error handling for a potential geometry error when processing svg into polygon